A new block alternating splitting iteration method for solving a class of two-by-two block complex linear systems: Parameter estimation

 \section{Parameter estimation}

-In this section, using the idea of Ren and Cao \cite{Ren} we present a strategy for estimating the iteration parameter $\alpha$ of the MBAS preconditioner.
-Using the matrix $C_{\alpha}$ given in Eq. \eqref{Calpha} we define the function $\varphi$ as
+In this section, using the idea of Ren and Cao \cite{Ren} we present a strategy for estimating the iteration parameter $\alpha$ of the new method preconditioner.
+We have and define the function $\varphi$ as